Cray-HPE/docs-csm/upgrade/Stage_0_Prerequisites.md

    **NOTE** For Cray/HPE internal installs, if `ncn-m001` can reach the internet, then the `--endpoint` argument may be omitted.

+   > The `prepare-assets.sh` script will delete the CSM tarball (after expanding it) in order to free up space.
+   > This behavior can be overridden by appending the `--no-delete-tarball-file` argument to the `prepare-assets.sh`
+   > command below.

    ```bash
    /usr/share/doc/csm/upgrade/scripts/upgrade/prepare-assets.sh --csm-version ${CSM_RELEASE} --endpoint "${ENDPOINT}"
    ```